• Skip to primary navigation

 Notes

-Keep a close eye on that butter while it is browning!
+Keep a close eye on the butter while it is browning!
 Brown butter can go from perfect to burnt in a matter of seconds.
 Keep swirling the pan as it cooks and once it begins to turn golden brown and smell nutty, take it off the heat and immediately transfer it to a separate bowl to cool.

 Don't over mix the dough after adding the dry ingredients to the wet ingredients.
 This can lead to tough cookies!
 A gentle folding motion is best, and just until everything is incorporated.